$20 million of grant funds available for hotels, motels, lodges and resort establishments

 Eligible facilities may apply for up to $40,000.
 Applicants with more than one facility may apply for up to $80,000 with maximum of $40,000 to be used per location.
 Grant recipients are required to comply with ND Smart Restart protocols.

 Funds must be used to reimburse eligible entities for costs in operations, like payroll, rent and utilities.
-Eligible expenses must have been incurred on or after March 27, 2020, and no later than date of application.
+Eligible expenses must have been incurred on or after March 27, 2020, and no later than Dec.
+29, 2020.

 Recipients of the first round of the Hospitality Economic Resiliency Grant PLUS may be eligible for round two funds if the recipient received less than the full eligible amount.
 In this case, the recipient may be eligible for the difference between the two rounds, up the maximum distribution allowed per grant.
 Different expenses from round one reimbursements must be submitted to receive round two funds.